Should You Stop Consuming Dairy? What the Experts Say

 - There’s an increased risk of prostate cancer associated with milk.
 The evidence is “somewhat mixed,” says Dr. Willett, but there’s a slightly higher risk of ovarian cancer for women who drink 3 or more servings of milk daily.
 Calcium supplements – but not dairy products – may reduce the risk of colon cancer.

-- There’s no evidence that dairy prevents osteoporosis.
+- There’s no evidence that it prevents osteoporosis.
 “In fact, the animal protein it contains may help cause bone loss!” says Mark Hyman, MD.

 The Udder Truth

-You can live and eat well, including dairy in your diet.
-If you tolerate dairy, by all means, eat/drink it.
-Make your decisions wisely, based on knowledge, as to how much and which dairy products you can and should consume.
+You can live and eat well, including these products in your diet.
+If you tolerate them, by all means, eat/drink it.
+Make your decisions wisely, based on knowledge, as to how much and which products you can and should consume.
 If you are one of the 75% of the world’s population that suffer from lactose intolerance, you have many nutritional options.
 You can live and eat well, without dairy in your diet.
 There are delicious almond, soy, and cashew milks available.
-Many leafy greens and proteins include all the nutrition found in dairy.